Amukayoung/Data-Analysis-Frontend/README.md

 ## Task

-This is frontend application design in Angular.
-This application visualises data from a backend application Danalysis App Ass Url:https://github.com/Amukayoung/Data-Analysis-Ass
+This is a frontend application design in Angular.
+This application visualizes data from a backend application Danalysis App Ass Url:https://github.com/Amukayoung/Data-Analysis-Ass

 ## Technology